LOVECon: Text-driven Training-Free Long Video Editing with ControlNet: Related Works

-Due to limitations in computational resources and datasets, there are only a few large-scale text-to-video generative models~\citep{ho2022video,ho2022imagen,esser2023structure,wu2022nuwa} being developed.
-In contrast, diffusion-based video editing has gained increasing attention~\citep{wu2022tune,qi2023fatezero,zhao2023controlvideo,zhang2023controlvideo,yang2023rerender,hu2023videocontrolnet,chai2023stablevideo}, which benefits from the powerful pre-trained image generation models like Stable Diffusion.
-In particular, \citet{wu2022tune,zhao2023controlvideo} finetune the temporal-attention layers of the U-Net to maintain consistency in a short video clip.
-FateZero~\citep{qi2023fatezero} follows Prompt-to-Prompt~\citep{hertz2022prompt} and fuses self-attention maps using blending masks obtained by DDIM inversion~\citep{song2020denoising}.
-Text2Video-Zero~\citep{khachatryan2023text2video} leverages cross-frame attention and enriches the latent states with motion dynamics to keep the global scene. \citet{zhang2023controlvideo} introduce an interleaved-frame smoother and a hierarchical sampler for long video generation.
+\textbf{Diffusion-based Video Generation and Editing.} Due to limitations in computational resources and datasets, there are only a few large-scale text-to-video generative models~\cite{ho2022video,ho2022imagen,esser2023structure,wu2022nuwa} being developed.
+In contrast, diffusion-based video editing has gained increasing attention~\cite{wu2022tune,qi2023fatezero,zhao2023controlvideo,zhang2023controlvideo,yang2023rerender,hu2023videocontrolnet,chai2023stablevideo}, which benefits from the powerful pre-trained image generation models like Stable Diffusion.
+In particular, some works ~\cite{wu2022tune,zhao2023controlvideo} propose to finetune the temporal-attention layers of the U-Net to maintain consistency in a short video clip.
+FateZero~\cite{qi2023fatezero} follows Prompt-to-Prompt~\cite{hertz2022prompt} and fuses self-attention maps using blending masks obtained by DDIM inversion~\cite{song2020denoising}.
+Text2Video-Zero~\cite{khachatryan2023text2video} leverages cross-frame attention and enriches the latent states with motion dynamics to keep the global scene.
+Zhang~\etal~\cite{zhang2023controlvideo} introduce an interleaved-frame smoother and a hierarchical sampler for long video generation.
 However, the generated videos of these existing methods often suffer from flickering issues.
-To address this, StableVideo~\citep{chai2023stablevideo} decomposes the input video into layered representations to edit separately and propagate the appearance information from one frame to the next.
-Rerender-A-Video~\citep{yang2023rerender} performs optical flow estimation and only rerenders the keyframes for style transfer.
-CoDeF~\citep{ouyang2023codef} uses a canonical content field and a temporal deformation field as a new type of video representation.
+To address this, StableVideo~\cite{chai2023stablevideo} decomposes the input video into layered representations to edit separately and propagate the appearance information from one frame to the next.
+Rerender-A-Video~\cite{yang2023rerender} performs optical flow estimation and only rerenders the keyframes for style transfer.
+CoDeF~\cite{ouyang2023codef} uses a canonical content field and a temporal deformation field as a new type of video representation.
 Nonetheless, their pipelines involve extra model optimization.
-Unlike the existing approaches, our work keeps training-free, while addressing the frame-level flickering issues for long video editing.
+Unlike the works above, our work keeps training-free, while addressing the frame-level flickering issues for long video editing.